Bloc/portfolio-kami/_portfolio/06-bloccit.md

 * Setup validation rules for and used BCrypt for password security.
 * Use a session object to persist a user’s info after they sign in.
 * Create three roles guest, member and admin.
 Each capable of specific action and will see different views depending on role.
 I represented rules via an enum and used scoping to restrict who can view what.
-* Setup Sengrid as an add-on to Heroku to enable sending of emails.
+* Set up Sendgrid as an add-on to Heroku to enable sending of emails.

 ## Results

 All user requirements were met.
 I tested it using test cases I created as well as manually testing it.
-It was successfuly launched to Heroku. https://blooming-gorge-51473.herokuapp.com/
+It was successfully launched to Heroku. https://blooming-gorge-51473.herokuapp.com/

 ## Conclusion